FrugalX/ai_agents_ebook_draft/Chapter 2 Generative AI APIs Gett.md

 # Chapter 2: Generative AI APIs: Getting Started

-## **2.1 Overview of OpenAI, Gemini, and Llama APIs**
+## **2.1 Overview of OpenAI, Gemini, Claude, Llama, and Mistral APIs**

 Generative AI APIs provide easy access to powerful AI models for generating text, images, and other outputs.
-Here is an overview of some of the key APIs:
+Here is an overview of the key APIs:

 ### **OpenAI API**

 - **Main Features**: Offers access to GPT models for text generation, code assistance, and conversation.
 - **Use Cases**: Writing, summarization, coding assistance, and creative tasks.
+- **Assistants API**: Provides structured workflows for building agentic applications.
-- **Documentation**: Comprehensive API documentation and examples available at OpenAI’s website.
+- **Documentation**: Available at OpenAI’s website.

 ### **Gemini API**